it-application-modernization/pot-documentation/Integration/SF-Experience/Lab_1/ReadMe.md

 # 2B Add an Additional Operation for our Salesforce API <a name="add_an_additional_operation_for_our_salesforce_API"></a>
 In this section we will add an additional operation to get Account by ID.
-First we will stop the API.
-Click on the green Started switch in the upper right corner.
-This will take you to the designer page.
+1\.
+Click on **Done**.

+![alt text][pic12a]

+2\.
 Click on the Operations item.

-![alt text][pic26a]

-1\.
 Now select to add another operation and select the Retrieve SalesforceRetrieve by ID.

 ![alt text][pic26]

-2\.
+3\.
 Select “Implement flow” for the new operation and that will get us to the flow editor where we will select the “+” sign and scroll down to SaleForce connector and select Retrieve accounts.

 ![alt text][pic28]

-3\.
+4\.
 We will now add a condition to retrieve the Account for the Account ID that is passed to the API.
 Add Salesforce connector to the flow, as done in the previous steps, selecting Account>Retrieve Accounts.

 Click on the **Add condition** and you will see the **Where** clause for the equals condition.
 Click the burger icon and you will see the mapping option in which you can select under Request URL Parameter>Object the **Account ID** that is passed to the API.